Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Morella

-We end this route in Peñiscola, the city in the sea.
-Its castle of Pope Luna, golden beaches and historic center make it a perfect ending, where the Templar legacy merges with the blue of the Mediterranean.
+Peñíscola, the city by the sea.
+Its Pope Luna Castle, golden beaches, and historic district make it the perfect destination, where the Templar legacy blends with the blue of the Mediterranean.

-The Route of the Enchanted Villages is a journey between Templar castles, legendary walls and landscapes that seem bewitched.
-More than a tour, it is a sensory experience through the living history of the interior and the coast, where each village holds a mystery.
+The Enchanted Villages Route is a journey through Templar castles, legendary walls, and landscapes that seem spellbound.
+More than just a tour, it is a sensory experience through the living history of the inland and the coast, where every village holds a mystery.

-This route can be done in several days or enjoyed little by little, exploring each village calmly and letting yourself be surprised by its history and its environment.
-We hope you enjoy it!
-We hope you enjoy it!
+This route can be done over several days or enjoyed little by little, exploring each village at a leisurely pace and letting yourself be surprised by its history and surroundings.
+We hope you’ll be inspired to explore it!

 Route tips